 ITOM 6225 (2).
 PROJECT MANAGEMENT.
 Managing projects in a cost effective and timely manner is one of the most challenging tasks in any organization.
 Competent project leadership requires understanding of how to allocate financial, material and time-based resources, and the ability to motivate and maintain focus of the project team.
-This course provides relevant project management skills by examining project decisions at three levels; (i) structuring and managing the task and leading the project team in an individual project, (ii) aggregate linkages across a portfolio of projects and management of programs, (iii) alliances across firms, project contracting and managing open innovation.
+This course provides relevant project management skills by examining project decisions at three levels: 1) structure and management of the task and leadership of the project team in an individual project, 2) aggregate linkages across a portfolio of projects and management of programs, and 3) alliances across firms, project contracting, and management of open innovation.
 It introduces tools and concepts that enable project managers to evaluate, manage and execute critical functions of any project while ensuring speed, efficiency and market impact.
-Prerequisite: Operations Management.
+Prerequisite: ITOM 6203.

 ITOM 6226 (2).
-OPERATIONS MANAGEMENT STRATEGY.
-This course deals with operations issues having a long-term or irreversible impact on the corporate strategy, and on the competitive viability of the firm.
-The course approaches these matters from the perspective of the director of operations, vice-president of manufacturing, or other senior level managers with primary responsibility for the production and distribution of goods and services.
-We will develop a general framework for creating and analyzing strategies for managing domestic and international manufacturing and services-based companies.
-Among the strategic decision categories which will be examined are product-process technology strategies, facilities and capacity management, performance measurement, managing quality and productivity, and system design.
+OPERATIONS ANALYTICS.
+Deals with operations issues having a long-term or irreversible impact on corporate strategy, and on the competitive viability of the firm, from the perspective of the director of operations, vice president of manufacturing, or other senior-level managers with primary responsibility for the production and distribution of goods and services.
+Develops a general framework for creating and analyzing strategies for managing domestic and international manufacturing and services-based companies.
+Examines strategic decision categories such as product-process technology strategies, facilities and capacity management, performance measurement, quality and productivity management, and system design.
 Emphasis is on the application of systems thinking to case studies and the design of world-class operations.
-Prerequisite: Operations Management.
+Prerequisites: ITOM 6202, 6203 or current enrollment in the M.S. in business analytics program.

 ITOM 6230 (2).
 BUSINESS PROCESS OUTSOURCING AND OFFSHORING.
-This course will focus on business process outsourcing/offshoring (BPO/O).
-Students will examine the motivators for BPO/O; the considerations underlying the decision to choose BPO/O; the relevant strategies and business models that can be used; the choice of locations; and the management of the BPO/O relationships.
-Students will consider five application areas: (1) information technology, (2) customer care, (3) finance and accounting, (4) human resources, and (5) transaction processing.
+This course will focus on business process outsourcing and offshoring.
+Students will examine the motivators for BPO/O, the considerations underlying the decision to choose BPO/O, the relevant strategies and business models that can be used, the choice of locations, and the management of the BPO/O relationships.
+Students will consider five application areas: 1) information technology, 2) customer care, 3) finance and accounting, 4) human resources, and 5) transaction processing.
 The format of the course will be a combination of lectures, case analyses, guest lectures and student presentations.
-Prerequisite: Management Decision Analysis and Operations Management.
+Prerequisites: ITOM 6202, 6203.

 ITOM 6231 (2).
 SPECIAL TOPICS IN INFORMATION TECHNOLOGY AND OPERATIONS MANAGEMENT.
 This course surveys contemporary issues and trends in the management of information technology, and its use in both operations and competitive markets.
 Recent topics include IT enabled organizational change, and business process outsourcing and offshoring.
-Prerequisite: Management Decision Analysis and Operations Management.
+Prerequisites: ITOM 6202, 6203.